 There are twelve notes in each octave: 7 white keys and 5 black keys.
 Next octave starts at C again and repeats the note names: D – E – F – G – A – B.

 A standard 88-key piano has slightly more than 7 octaves, with 3 notes in the 0 octave, and 1 note in the 8th octave.

 The Middle C Note on a Piano Keyboard

 The middle C is the 4th C note.
 The middle C note is a musical note not exactly in the middle, but the closest C to the middle of the piano.
 Because the middle C is located in the 4th octave, it is sometimes referred to as C4.

-Now that you know where the middle C note is, let’s get familiar with the staff & clefs and learn to how to read and write music.
+Now that you know where the middle C note is, let’s get familiar with the staff & clefs and start learning how to read and write music.